Last Updated: November 19, 2021

-Subdivision regulation consists of review of a proposed division of land against pre-determined standards designed to guarantee adequate streets, utilities, drainage, means of vehicular egress (leaving the development) and ingress (entering the area).
-It culminates in most states in the U.S. in the action of a city or town's governing body approving an overall map
+A subdivision regulation is a municipal ordinance mandating a review of a proposed division of land into separate lots for resale against pre-determined standards.
+It is designed to guarantee adequate streets, utilities, drainage, and means of vehicular egress (leaving the development) and ingress (entering the area).
+Individual parcels proposed for sale, called lots, are reviewed for minimum size, appropriate shape, and access to roadways.
+The process culminates in most states in the U.S. in an action of a city or town's governing body approving an overall map

 The process is sometimes confused with zoning.
-And indeed the two land development processes could be related in a particular instance.
+Indeed the two land development processes could be proceeding during the same time frame in a particular instance.
 But procedurally and legally, they are quite separate.

 Even the name is a bit misleading.
 "Subdivision" leads to visions of similar houses all lined up, whereas in a legal sense in most states and towns, the word simply means the division of land into two or more parcels for purposes of legal sale.